 - 2 tsp salt (or more to taste)

 - chilli (optional)

 - Sort and rinse lentils to remove any stones, debris and damaged lentils

 - Add lentils to a large saucepan and cover well with water.
 Bring water and lentils to a boil.
-Boil for 15 minutes.
-Drain the lentils and discard the water they were boiled in.
-Rinse lentils with cold water.
+Reduce heat and simmer for 5 mins.
+Drain the lentils and rinse with cold water.

 - Wash and dry your saucepan.
-Heat some extra virgin olive oil in your saucepan and add carrots, onion, garlic, cauliflower and celery.
-Cook for 2-3 minutes, stirring the whole time.
-Finally, stir the tomato, water, bay leaves and lentils through the vegetables.
+Heat some extra virgin olive oil in your saucepan and sautee the onion, carrot and celery for a few minutes.
+Stir in the garlic.